 If Trump went to Pyongyang tomorrow, sat down with Kim Jong-un and talked about trading with one another and ending this ridiculous nuclear standoff, relations would immediately be improved.
 Unfortunately, since the president is surrounded by war-starved generals, this likely will never take place.
 It’s a shame.

 Thus, this is the result of useless economic sanctions, isolationism and policing of the world.

 Going back to the early 20th century, if President Wilson really wanted a “peaceful, silent, deadly remedy” to fight against odious regimes, recalcitrant states and malevolent leaders then talking, trading and traveling is a much better alternative.
-It’s time to cease worshiping the original neocon and adopt a Jeffersonian attitude to foreign policy.We value your comments!
-Please weigh in on our comment section below.
+It’s time to cease worshiping the original neocon and adopt a Jeffersonian attitude to foreign policy.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com